brichards21/anime-proj-site/index.md

 Well, look no further!
 In comes [MyAnimeList.net](https://myanimelist.net/).

-MyAnimeList.net is an online platform dedicated to providing a comprehensive database and community-driven hub for anime and manga enthusiasts.
+MyAnimeList.net (MAL) is an online platform dedicated to providing a comprehensive database and community-driven hub for anime and manga enthusiasts.
 Serving as a centralized resource, the website allows users to create personal profiles and maintain detailed lists of anime series,